PuneetGopinath/Sanitizers/.github/CONTRIBUTING.md

 ## Other options

  * You can also contribute by funding us
- * If you found something wrong or not working or you found bug(s) then, Open an issue in github.
+ * If you found something wrong or not working or you found bug(s) then, [Open an issue](https://github.com/PuneetGopinath/Sanitizers/issues/new?template=bug_report.md) in github.
- * Even asking questions is a contribution to us, Ask at gitter or start a new github discussion (only if you want a big discussion about it)
+ * Even asking questions will help us improve our docs and wiki, Ask at gitter
- * If your question is small then ask at gitter